lilKriT/SEO-Fundamentals/README.md

 - Open graph meta tags, aka OG tags - it helps with how your website looks on social media
 - Schema Markup - it's how you are represented in Search Results.

+# Link Building

+The most important, and the most challenging SEO strategy.

+Definition: Process of getting other websites to link to a page on your website.
+Those hyperlinks are called backlinks.

+Usually takes a long time.
+But worth the effort.
+Don't try to make "friends" just to get backlinks.
+But your best backlinks will usually come from good relationships.

+A better definition: Process of building relationships with other site owners who will want to add links to your website because it enhances theirs.

+PageRank is used for that.